 Essential assignments:

-• Help students make meaning of their work by connecting individual, course, and Core Ed learning goals.
+• Help students make meaning of their work by connecting individual, course, and Core Ed learning outcomes.

 • Prompt students to identify meaningful learning experiences throughout their Core Ed courses, reinforcing what is relevant and useful to transfer to their major courses and beyond.

-• Help instructors communicate their learning goals to students and fellow instructors to further engagement around quality teaching and learning.
+• Help instructors communicate their learning outcomes to students and fellow instructors to further engagement around quality teaching and learning.

 The Seven Essential Assignment Types